US stocks edge lower; investors eye Musk, Twitter drama

 Earnings season is underway and Thursday featured reports from insurer UnitedHealth Group and several banks.

-UnitedHealth gave up an early gain and was essentially unchanged after reporting solid first-quarter results and raising its 2022 forecasts.
+UnitedHealth rose 0.4% after reporting solid first-quarter results and raising its 2022 forecasts.

 Investors had mixed reactions to results from four of the nation’s largest banks, all of which reported noticeable declines in their first-quarter profits as the volatile markets and war in Ukraine caused deal-making to dry up while a slowdown in the housing market meant fewer people sought mortgages.